kube-ci/engine/docs/concepts/crds/workflow.md

 - `args`: Set of arguments to the commands.
 - `dependency`: Set of step-names which required to be completed before running this step.
 It should only be specified when `spec.executionOrder` is `DAG`.
 - `volumeMounts`: Workflow volumes (specified in `workflow.spec.volumes`) to mount into the container's filesystem.
 For more details see [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#volumemount-v1-core).
+- `securityContext`: Specifies security context for the container associated with this step.
+For more details see [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#securitycontext-v1-core).

 ### spec.template